-The U.S. purchased Alaska from Russia for less than two cents an acre.
-Opponents to the purchase called it “Seward’s Icebox,” Seward’s Folly,” and “Polar Bear Garden.”
+The U.S. purchased Alaska from Russia for less than two cents an acre, or $7.2 million.
+Opponents to the purchase called it “Seward’s Icebox,” Seward’s Folly,” and “Polar Bear Garden”

-Objects in the exhibition include the historic treaty and the purchase check, as well as Balto, the Siberian husky who led his team on the final leg of the 1925 serum run to Nome.
+Objects in the exhibition include the historic treaty and the purchase check, on loan from the National Archives, as well as Balto, the Siberian husky who led his team on the final leg of the 1925 serum run to Nome.
 Balto and his story is contrasted with the story of Laika, the Soviet space dog.

 Archival and contemporary photographs combine with nesting dolls, cartoons, feature-length films, and Cold War propaganda to take viewers on a journey between Alaska and Russia since the purchase — exploring stereotypes, language, storytelling, boundaries and crossings.